-The Indonesian/Western Pacific region or "Maritime Continent" plays a key role in troposphere-to-stratosphere transport (TST) and associated dehydration processes.
-This prominent role is due to widespread high-reaching convection over the warm waters of the "Tropical Warm Pool" and concomitant exceptionally cold tropopause temperatures.
-According to the "stratospheric fountain" hypothesis of Newell and Gould-Stewart (1981), the Maritime Continent is a preferred region for TST.
+(TST) and associated dehydration processes.
+This prominent role is due to widespread high-reaching convection over the warm waters of the "Tropical Warm Pool" and concomitant exceptionally cold tropopause temperatures. to the "stratospheric fountain" hypothesis of Newell and Gould-Stewart (1981), the Maritime Continent is a preferred region for TST.
 The very low tropopause temperatures in this "cold trap" region, and the associated freeze-drying through sedimentation of cirrus particles in air moving upward from the troposphere to the stratosphere, may explain the very low water vapor concentrations in the stratosphere.
 The presence of active freeze-drying is indeed supported by observations of subvisible cirrus clouds at tropopause level from the SAGE satellite instrument (Wang et al., 1996) showing a pronounced maximum in occurrence over this region.
 While the term "fountain" emphasizes the role of vertical motion, Holton and Gettelman (2001) and Gettelman et al. (2002) highlighted the importance of horizontal as opposed to vertical transport, which exposes air - circulating the globe and slowly ascending in the TTL - to the cold temperatures in this cold trap region.
 Similar conclusions were drawn by Bonazzola and Haynes (2004) and Fueglistaler et al. (2004, 2005) by means of trajectory calculations based on large-scale wind fields.
 They modeled freeze-drying in each air parcel undergoing TST by assuming its water partial pressure to relax to the equilibrium vapor pressure over ice at the lowest temperature encountered.
 They demonstrated this equilibrium approach to yield good agreement with measurements and to be consistent with observed seasonal and interannual variability.

 An alternative hypothesis, "convective dehydration", postulates that dehydration occurs mainly in very deep, overshooting convection that would not be represented by the large-scale flow (e.g. Danielsen, 1982, 1993; Sherwood and Dessler, 2001).
 This mechanism invokes overshooting to lead to very dry air caused by the extremely low temperatures in cumulonimbus turrets.
-Other observational and model studies, however, suggest that overshooting convection is rather hydrating than dehydrating the lower stratosphere (Kley et al., 1982; Chaboureau et al., 2007).
+Other observational and model studies, however, suggest that overshooting convection rather hydrates than dehydrates the lower stratosphere (Kley et al., 1982; Chaboureau et al., 2007).
 Also in situ measurements performed over Hector within SCOUT-O3 provide evidence that this storm is hydrating, not dehydrating the TTL and the stratosphere to 2 km above the tropopause (Corti et al., 2008).
+Similar evidence for the presence of ice particles injected into the lowermost stratosphere by deep convective overshoots had been presented previously for the Hector system by Kelly et al. (1993) and for other tropical thunderstorms over Brasil by Nielsen et al. (2007).